-Learning process in Indonesia, including social science, refers to the 2013 Curriculum.
-The old-fashioned curriculum was teacher-based learning; meanwhile, the Curriculum 2013 is student-centered.
+Learning in Indonesia, including social science, refers to the 2013 Curriculum.
+If the old curriculum is teacher-based learning, then the Curriculum 2013 is student-centered.
 Therefore, teachers are required to be more creative and innovative in the selection of learning models.